 There are two types of tokens in Lokalise.

 To create an API token, first proceed to the API token menu.
-To do this, click on your avatar in the bottom left corner and then proceed to Personal profile > API tokens.
+To do this, click on your avatar in the bottom left corner and then proceed to Profile settings > API tokens.

 From there you can see all created tokens, and as well make a new one.
 To create a new API token, click on Generate new token > Select token type > click Ok.
 Tokens can have one of the following types: read/write (you can read and perform modifications using this token) and read-only (you can only read the data without modifying it).